Object Permanence ADHD: Managing It In Adults and Children

 Tracking Medication Dosages Using the CareClinic App

 Everyone has cases of forgetfulness and brain lapses from time to time.
-However, individuals with object permanence ADHD will have a higher prevalence of forgetfulness that can impact their lives considerably, such as not taking medication on time or with incorrect dosages.
+However, individuals with object permanence issues of ADHD will have a higher prevalence of forgetfulness that can impact their lives considerably, such as not taking medication on time or with incorrect dosages.
 Luckily, the CareClinic app has a medication tracking function that lets you input the type and dosage and set reminders to ensure you are on top of your medical need.

 ADHD Therapy